 Wondering what to wear to the carnival in Tenerife?

-Most of the participants to the carnival in Tenerife will be wearing a costume, and it is highly advisable that you get one as well!
+Most of the participants at the carnival in Tenerife will be wearing a costume, and it is highly advisable that you get one as well!
 It doesn't have to be anything fancy or complicated, a simple wig with some funny sunglasses or a hat will do.

 Most of the locals will be dressed in costumes during the street parties, so if you want to blend in, you should try to be prepared.
 A lot of Chinese shops and supermarkets will sell different types of costumes during the carnival season, so it will not be difficult to find something simple and cheap.